iterative/mlem.ai/content/docs/use-cases/index.md

 If you train Machine Learning models and you want to

-- save machine learning models along with all metainformation that is required to run them;
+- save machine learning models along with all meta-information that is required to run them;
 - pack your models into ready-to-use format like Python packages or Docker Images;